Alleviating Adversarial Attacks on Variational Autoencoders with MCMC: Theory

 In the vanilla VAE setup we will get the latent code by sampling from $q_{\phi}(\rvz|\rvx)$.
 With our approach, instead, we get a sample from the following distribution:

 where $Q^{(t)}(\rvz|\rvz_0)$ is a transition kernel of MCMC with the target distribution $\pi(\rvz) = p_{\theta}(\rvz|\rvx) \propto p_{\theta}(\rvx|\rvz)p(\rvz)$.

 \paragraph{Lemma 1} Consider true posterior distributions of the latent code $\rvz$ for a data point $\rvx$ and its corrupted version $\rvx^a$.
-Then the KL-divergence between these two posteriors could be expressed using the small $o$ notation of the radius of the attack, namely:
+Assume also that $\ln p_{\theta}(\rvz|\rvx)$ \ac{is twice differentiable over $\rvx$ with continuous derivatives at the neighbourhood around $\rvx=\rvx^r$.} Then the KL-divergence between these two posteriors could be expressed using the small $o$ notation of the radius of the attack, namely: